laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 :::::

 :::::{tab-item} LanceDB
 LanceDB requires a full materialisation of the LaminDB collection and ingestion into Lance columnar format on S3.
-LanceDB is the only engine in this comparison that copies data out of the source Parquet files.

 ```python
 import lancedb